Is Okra Healthy?

 That is so very cool!

-Can’t wait to try some of these things!
+I can’t wait to try some of these things!

-Puerto Rico Evergreen is a variety I pulled out of the USDA collection of seeds and know very little about, but it’s quick to produce and tastes great.
+Puerto Rico Evergreen is a variety I pulled out of the USDA collection of seeds and know very little about, but it’s quick to produce and tastes excellent.
 We also discovered some interesting genetic divergence in this variety, with some pods being all green and some with red blushing.
 We’re currently working to tease out the two strains of these seeds.

 Making okra paper sounds so fun!